mindfulcoder49/iris-api-interface-generator/README.md

 - Parses JSON data from the request.
 - Indexes new documents if provided.
 - Queries existing documents and returns responses and citations.
-- Returns the list of existing document names.
+- Returns the list of existing documents.

 **Request Payload**:
 - `query_text`: The query to be executed on existing documents.